Psychtoolbox-3/psychtoolbox-3.github.com/docs/AudioFeedbackLatencyTest.md

 line-in feedback cable) or emitted through the speakers.
 We measure and
 compare timing of emitted vs. captured sound spikes.

-Results on [MacbookPro](MacbookPro) suggest that the method works, but with a not 100%
+Results on [MacbookPro](MacbookPro), Windows, Linux, suggest that the method works, not with
-accuracy, so its still better to use external measurement equipment to
+100% accuracy, so its still better to use external measurement equipment to test!
-test!!!

 ### EARLY BETA CODE: USE ONLY WITH GREAT CAUTION AND SUSPICION!